gbmhunter/MClide/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v8.10.2.0 2014/08/30 Renamed 'Clide-Cpp' to 'ClideCpp', closes #159.
-Changed all references of 'www.cladlab.com' to 'www.mbedded.ninja', closes #160.
-v8.10.1.0 2014/05/16 Added comments to 'FindOptionBy..()' functions, closes #156.
+v9.0.0.0  2014/08/30 First commit in work to update Makefile so it automatically downloads/builds dependencies. v8.10.2.0 2014/08/30 Renamed 'Clide-Cpp' to 'ClideCpp', closes #159.
+Changed all references of 'www.cladlab.com' to 'www.mbedded.ninja', closes #160. v8.10.1.0 2014/05/16 Added comments to 'FindOptionBy..()' functions, closes #156.
 Removed unused and undefined function declarations.
 Updated FAQ 1 in README to reflect the new way of assigning callbacks, closes #118. v8.10.0.0 2014/05/16 Added ability to supress the printing of the help header, with the long option '--no-header' to the 'help' command, closes #155.
 Made internal commands use functions that find options by name rather than numeral indexing, closes #154.